fybrik/fybrik/samples/kubeflow/README.md

 kill $!
 ```

-Save the asset ID (example for asset-id is 5de27155-48d3-4d78-8767-73e7b264e394).
+4. Save the asset ID (example for asset-id is 5de27155-48d3-4d78-8767-73e7b264e394).
 Export it to environment variable:
 ```
 export ASSET_ID=<asset-id>
 ```

-The credentials for the asset need to be registered in Vault.
-Currently, we're supporting hmac credentials only.
+5. Register the credentials for the dataset in Vault.
+Currently, only hmac credentials are supported.
-Due to consistency with internal systems, we currently use the terms `access_key` and `secret_key`.
-This might be fixed in the future.
+Due to consistency with internal systems, currently the terms `access_key` and `secret_key` are used.

 In order to communicate with Vault you first need to create a port-forward:
 ```bash
 kubectl port-forward -n m4d-system svc/vault 8200:8200 &
 ```

-Now, you can use your browser and Vault's UI to upload the credentials:
+you can use your browser and Vault's UI to upload the credentials:
-1. Open `http://localhost:8200` in your browser and login using username `data_provider` and password `password`.
+- Open `http://localhost:8200` in your browser and login using username `data_provider` and password `password`.
-2. Click **/external** and then **Create secret**.
-Add a new
+- Click `/external` and then `Create secret`.
+Add new secret.
-3. Create the following secret:
+- Create the following secret:
-- **Path for this secret**: `{"ServerName":"cocoMDS3","AssetGuid":"<asset ID>"}`.
+    - Path for this secret: `{"ServerName":"cocoMDS3","AssetGuid":"<asset ID>"}`.
 For example, `{"ServerName":"cocoMDS3","AssetGuid":"5de27155-48d3-4d78-8767-73e7b264e394"}`
-- **Secret data** (shown here as JSON): `{"access_key": "<hmac-access-key-id>", "secret_key": "<hmac-secret-access-key>"}`
+    - Secret data (shown here as JSON): `{"access_key": "<hmac-access-key-id>", "secret_key": "<hmac-secret-access-key>"}`

 Finally, kill the port-forward
 ```bash